By The Sea Jewelry Original Designs

 constitute legal notice under the

 DIGITAL MILLENNIUM COPYRIGHT ACT Title V Section 502 and may not be copied according to federal law.
-These designs Squiggles and Wire Bezel Setting are Protected Designs are sole property of Linda Jereb aka By The Sea Jewelry and Sandyfeat Inc. Any unathorized use or reproduction are subject to recourse under Federal Law.
+These designs Squiggles and Wire Bezel Setting are Protected Designs are sole property of Linda Jereb aka By The Sea Jewelry and Sandyfeat Inc. Any unauthorized use or reproduction are subject to recourse under Federal Law.

 In this section, we will show you the tools, basic techniques and information needed to make simple wire set jewelry.